-The Grand Mound Urban Growth Area is composed primarily of lands zoned for industrial uses and accounts for almost 48% of land in the UGA.
-Most of these industrial lands are designated as Planned Industrial Development (PI), which is unique to the Grand Mound UGA.
-The purpose of this district is to encourage planning of the entire industrial site within a "park-like" The County is in the process of conducting a Countywide Study of Industrial Lands (Industrial Lands Assessment).
+Newly emergent issues for Grand Mound include traffic conditions that lead to unsafe conditions for pedestrians and bicyclists; a need for more public parks, open space, and trails; the need for a better balance between fast-food to serve travelers and sit down restaurants and grocery stores to serve the local community; and the desire for better communication among the local residents, the Chehalis Tribe, and the county regarding future development.
+The Grand Mound Urban Growth Area is composed primarily of lands zoned for industrial uses and accounts for 43% of land in the UGA.
+Most of these industrial lands are designated as Planned Industrial Development (PI), which is unique to the Grand Mound UGA and allows for a mixture of service, retail, research, assembly, storage, and other mixtures of industrial and commercial uses.
+The purpose of this district is to encourage planning of the entire industrial site within a "park-like" environment.
+The other industrial lands are designated as Light Industrial, which allow for more intense industrial uses like manufacturing and assembly.

+The County is in the process of conducting a Countywide Study of Industrial Lands (Industrial Lands Assessment).
 The purpose of the study is to determine whether an adequate supply of industrial lands exists to accommodate demand.
 The result of this study will include recommended changes to policies and regulatory requirements for the County's land use planning, including Grand Mound.